frenchraccoon/whyparser/README.md

 * gprof analysis
 * A bit more API doc sould have been written in real life, probably
-* A nice class diagram could have been a plus, too
+* Classes diagram is a bit messy
 * More automated tests ?